Our research activity in the context of flood risk assessment and management includes the analysis and development of:

 We have worked intensively in the development of hydrological and hydraulic models for more that 15 years.
 In this field we collaborate with the Flumen institute and the International Centre for Numerical Methods in Engineering (CIMNE) in development of the software Iber (www.iberaula.com).

 Our work is mainly focused in the development of new mathematical implementations and numerical methods for the 2D shallow water equations.
 Our recent work in the project VAMONOS was focused on the hdyraulic implementation of bridges and weirs in 2D shallow water models (Cea et al. 2022; García-Alén et al. 2021) and on the modelling of mixed free-surface-pressurized flows with the 2D shallow water equations (Cea and Lopez-Nuñez, 2021).
-Another important contribution is the development of simple and efficient unstructured finite volume schemes for solving the shallow water equations in overland flow applications (Cea and Bladé, 2015), and their application to high-resolution hydrological modelling (Uber et al. 2021; Tamagnonge et al., 2020; Cea et al. 2016, García-Alén et al. 2022).
-Within this working framework, we are also involved in the elaboration of PhD Thesis such as that of the Dr. Gonzalo García-Alén.
+Another important contribution is the development of simple and efficient unstructured finite volume schemes for solving the shallow water equations in overland flow applications (Cea and Bladé, 2015), and their application to high-resolution hydrological modelling (Uber et al. 2021; Tamagnonge et al., 2020; Cea et al. 2016; García-Alén et al. 2022; García-Alén et al., 2023), as well as the development of tools for the calibration of hydrological models based on the shallow water equations (García-Alén et al., 2024).
+We are also interested in coupling already existing hydrological and hydraulic models for a more realistic and integrated simulation of hydrological-hydraulic processes (Perrini et al., 2024).

 We also work in the development of efficent numerical solvers, using High Performance Computing techniques that take advantage of the parallelization functionalities of central processing units (CPUs) and graphics processing units (GPUs).
-A GPU-parallelized implementation of the 2D shallow water equations (García-Feal et al., 2018) is freely available with the software Iber (www.iberaula.com).
+A GPU-parallelized implementation of the 2D shallow water equations (García-Feal et al., 2018), including a water quality module (Cea et al., 2016 ; García-Feal et al., 2020) and a soil erosion module (Cea et al., 2024), is freely available with the software Iber (www.iberaula.com).

 Dual 1D-2D urban drainage models

 We started working in the development of dual urban drainage models with the project MODUS (Numerical modelling of Sustainable Urban Drainage Systems), supported by the Galicia Regional Government.
-The outcome was a dual 1D-2D drainage model, developed withtn the PhD Thesis of Ignacio Fraga, which was validated under controlled laboratory conditions (Fraga et al., 2017).
-We are also interested in the sensitivity analysis and quantification of output uncertainty in 2D-1D dual urban drainage models (Fraga et al. 2016).
+The outcome was a dual 1D-2D drainage model, developed within the PhD Thesis of Ignacio Fraga, which was validated under controlled laboratory conditions (Fraga et al., 2017).
+We are also interested in the calibration, validation, sensitivity analysis and quantification of output uncertainty in 1D-2D dual urban drainage models (Fraga et al., 2016; Naves et al., 2020; Addison-Atkinson et al., 2024).

-At the present time we are working on the development of a 1D-2D dual drainage model that couples the models Iber and SWMM (Sañudo et al. 2020).
-The model is being validated within the PhD Thesis of Esteban Sañudo, using the urban rainfall facility available in the CITEEC.
+Currently we work on the development of a 1D-2D dual drainage model that couples the models Iber and SWMM (Sañudo et al. 2020; Sañudo et al., 2025).
+The model was validated within the PhD Thesis of Esteban Sañudo (Sañudo, 2024), using the urban rainfall facility available in the CITEEC.
 The experimental campaign carried out at the facility includes tests to evaluate the rainfall-runoff transformation on roofs (Sañudo et al., 2022) and streets considering the effect of the sewer network (Sañudo et al., 2024).
 The experimental data obtained are freely available at ZENODO.
 Sustainable Urban Drainage Systems (SUDS) are also being incorporated in the model.
 Within the framework of the DRAIN project (DRAIN.
 Digital RAIN, un modelo integral de drenaje urbano/DRAIN Digital RAIN, an integrated urban drainage model.
 Ref [CPP2021-008756].
 Componente 17, Inversión 3, BDNS: 602450, financiado por MCIN/AEI/10.13039/501100011033 y por la Unión Europea-NextGenerationEU/PRTR.), we started the development of a 1D-2D modelling tool integrated in a GIS environment for the analysis of all urban drainage processes.

 Combining physically-based numerical models with artificial intelligence techniques

-We are interested in the application of machine learning techniques in order to improve the predictive skills and efficiency of hydrological models.
+We are interested in the application of machine learning techniques in order to improve the predictive skills and efficiency of hydrological and hydraulic models.
 We have worked on the implementation of rapid flood inundation models for hazard mapping at the reach scale, using regression techniques based on LS-SVM as a computationally efficient surrogate of 2D shallow water equations models (Bermúdez et al., 2019).
-Currently we work on coupling Artificial Neural Networks with global search algorithms for the calibration of different kind of hydrological models, including simple lumped models (Farfán and Cea, 2022; Farfán and Cea, 2021) and physically-based fully distributed models.
-For that purpose we work with the models Iber (www.iberaula.es) and MHIA.
+In the PhD Thesis of Juan Farfán we worked on coupling machine learning techniques with physically-based models for several purposes as: the calibration of different kind of hydrological models, including simple lumped models (Farfán and Cea, 2023; Farfán and Cea, 2021) and physically-based fully distributed models (Farfán-Durán et al., 2024), or the improvement of the computational efficiency using AI-based surrogates of physically-based models.

 Impact of climate change on floods